Observability of gravitational waves excited by binary stars orbiting around a supermassive black hole by space-based gravitational wave observatory: Introduction

 \section{Introduction}

 Black hole (BH) may be the most thoroughly-studied object before its discovery in the history of science.
-Recently, the Event Horizon Telescope (EHT) collaboration announced the images of the SBHs M87* and SgrA*\cite{EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022xqj}, these discoveries together with the detections of GWs\cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg} confirm the existence of black holes, and launch a new era of testing gravity in strong-field regime and far beyond the scale of solar system.
+Recently, the Event Horizon Telescope (EHT) collaboration released images of the supermassive BHs M87* and SgrA*\cite{EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022xqj}, while ground-based GW detectors have reported multiple detections of GW signals\cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg}.
+In addition, recent observations of ringdown signals from binary mergers indicate that the properties of the remnants align with the Kerr metric\cite{KAGRA:2025oiz}.
+All these observations confirm the existence of black holes, and launch a new era of testing gravity in strong-field regime and far beyond the scale of solar system.

-The goal of next generation GW detector---Laser Interferometer Space Antenna (LISA)---is designed to be most sensitive to detect low frequency GW signals in the band about $10^{-4}-1$ Hz.
-Taiji and Tianqin are designed to probe GWs at similar band.
-EMRIs are the sources generating GWs in this band.
-EMRIs are composed of central SBH and stellar-mass compact objects moving around the SBH.
+One of the primary objectives of space-based gravitational wave detectors is to capture gravitational waves emitted by EMRIs.
+EMRIs are composed of a central SBH and stellar-mass compact objects moving around it.
 The multi-body interaction in the cusp of the stellar population surrounding the SBH may scatter the compact objects into the orbits close the central SBH and form the EMRIs\cite{Sigurdsson:1997vc,Sigurdsson:1996uz}.
-The GWs generated by EMRIs carry the information both of the background BH and the stellar-mass compact objects, so detections of GWs will help to learn more about the the strong-field character of the BH spacetime, the multipole structure of the BH, the structures of the small body compact objects, and the information of the underlying theory governing the way in which our universe works.
+The gravitational waves (GWs) generated by EMRIs encode information about both the central SBH and the orbiting stellar-mass compact object.
+Therefore, their detection will enable us to achieve key scientific objectives, including measuring black hole mass and spin, probing their strong-field properties and multipole structure, determining the nature of the inspiraling compact object, tracing galactic evolutionary history, and constraining the expansion rate of the universe.
+These observations will provide experimental evidence to advance our understanding of the fundamental theory of gravity and the cosmos.

-Analysis of the data released by GW detectors replies heavily on the matched filtering technique, which makes correlations between data and template waveforms, thus data analysis require establishing the template waveforms of EMRIs.